djw11192/Project-3/README.md

 Visit [A Word is Worth One Picture GitHub ](https://github.com/djw11192/Project-3) to download the app to your local machine.

+Or watch this [video](https://www.youtube.com/watch?v=Gn8TUdqcdBs&feature=youtu.be) to see a sample game with further explanations.

 This app was built with Node.js.

 ### Local installation instructions